 Positive internal studies resulted in the commissioning of a Preliminary Economic Assessment (PEA) on the ICP in January 2015 to evaluate viability of producing cobalt sulfate heptahydrate for the rechargeable battery sector.
 Previous engineering and feasibility level technical reports were completed based on the production of high purity cobalt (HPC) metal for critical applications in the jet turbines, aero-engines and aerospace sector.
 Management continues to maintain the future option of producing HPC at the CPF.

 *Feasibility Study defined in accordance with AACE International Class 3 Cost Estimation Classification System.
 Class 3 estimates are typically prepared to support full project funding requests for internal and/or external investment.

-Positive results from the PEA and additional metallurgical test work conducted in 2015, resulted in the commissioning of a Bankable Feasibility Study (BFS)* on the ICP, currently in progress.
-The BFS is expected to be completed before the end of Q2-2017.
+Positive results from the PEA and additional metallurgical test work conducted in 2015, resulted in the commissioning of Feasibility Study (FS)* on the ICP, currently in progress.
 In addition, positive results from additional metallurgical testwork to produce cobalt sulfate heptahydrate were announced in March 2016.
 These results are expected to be included in the FS.
 Results from the FS can be found on our website under “Technical Reports” and on eCobalts site under “News”.

-Pre-construction activities on the ICP, currently underway (Q1-2018) commenced in the fall of 2017 in anticipation of the successful conclusion of the BFS and subsequent mine financing, re-commencement of construction will start immediately with initial production expected to follow within 13 months ramping up to full production 8 months later (21 months from start of construction to full production).
+Pre-construction activities on the ICP, currently underway (Q1-2018) commenced in the fall of 2017 in anticipation of the successful conclusion of the FS and subsequent mine financing, re-commencement of construction will start immediately with initial production expected to follow within 13 months ramping up to full production 8 months later (21 months from start of construction to full production).